Fully Automated Atomic Force Microscopy Measurement and Analysis Using Park NX System

 To begin creating the measurement and analysis recipe, the XEA software was put through a pair of teaching routines to allow it to optically recognize the location of the cantilever tip and sample pattern.
 These teaching routines (see Figures 1b and 1c) consist of optical image and XY stage adjustments and user-taught data fed into the software in order to guide the hardware to bring the target pattern measurement sites to the tip landing position.

 Fig. 1b – Optical camera feed from the XEA software interface displaying a 95% confidence level in the software’s ability to recognize the sample pattern.

 Fig. 2a – AFM topography image of measurement site #1 with green inset rectangle denoting specific area of interest.
-This area’s line profile is also provided along with recorded step height (H) and roughness (R) values gathered by measuring sites VZ1 (in the first device pit) and Reference (in the raised area between the first and second device pits).
+This area's line profile is also provided along with recorded step height (H) and roughness (R) values gathered by measuring sites VZ1 (in the sixth device pit) and Reference (in the raised area between the sixth and last device pits).